honokani/sdl_lessons/README.md

             If change vp in loop, initial vp of 2nd loop has remained changed.
             So, we should set vp first in loop.

+   *  lesson10
+      +  `XLGBadRenderRequest`
+         -  When I use 8bit and 32bit png instead of 24bit, I got this ERROR at `SDL.copy`.
+         -  Both 8bit and 32bit png have alpha channel.